-In the ACT, completing this module will contribute 1 hour and 30 minutes of ACT Teacher Quality Institute (TQI) accredited professional learning addressing standard 4.4.2 Maintain Student Safety of the Australian Professional Standards for Teachers.
+In the ACT, completing this module will contribute 90 minutes of ACT Teacher Quality Institute (TQI) accredited professional learning addressing standard 4.4.2 Maintain Student Safety of the Australian Professional Standards for Teachers.

 Registered teachers in every state and territory must ensure you have added your teacher registration number and state or territory to the My Profile page in your Be You account.

 See Supporting your existing priorities on the Be You website to find out more about how the Be You Professional Learning aligns with other national frameworks and standards.